Does this test have other names?

 Levels that are lower than normal can mean that your kidneys aren't removing waste as they should.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 Medications such as polymyxin B, diuretics, valproic acid and methicillin can cause higher-than-normal results.
 Other medications, including tetracycline, lactulose, monoamine oxidase inhibitors, or neomycin, can cause results that are lower than normal.

 How do I get ready for this test?

-You may be asked to not eat or drink anything but water for 8 hours before having this test.
+You should avoid exercising or smoking cigarettes before this test, but no other preparation is needed.
 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.